brujoand/blog.brujordet.no/content/post/bash/Whats-going-on-in-my-shell.md

-So after looking at what helpers I have available using `halp` I can use `wat` to show me exactly where it's defined, what it looks like and how it's auto completed.
+So after looking at what helpers I have available using `halp` I can use `wat` to show me exactly where it's defined, what it looks like and how it's auto completed. `wat` also has auto completion through the `_wat` function.
 A sample output would look like this:

 ```bash
 $> wat list_aliases